inmancosta/AI-kalah-Game/README.md

 Example Usage

-Here's an example of how to run a game with a human player (Marge) against a bad computer player (Homer) on a 3-hole board:
+Here's an example of how to run a game with a human player (Marge) against a smart computer player (Homer) on a 3-hole board:

 Copy code <br>